 3. Laziness Causes Bedwetting

-This is a myth.
-No child would rather lay in their own urine than get up for a quick bathroom break, no matter how tired they feel!
+This is a harmful myth.
+No child would rather lie in their own urine than get up for a quick bathroom break.

-If your child is waking a little and not getting up to go to the bathroom, this is usually because they have a more challenging time responding to body signals when asleep.
-Or, they could possibly have an ADH hormone imbalance (8).
-ADH slows down urine production overnight, but some people don’t make enough ADH, meaning their bladder can’t hold high volumes of urine.
+If your child is not waking up to go to the bathroom, it is usually because their brain isn’t receiving or processing the “bladder full” signals correctly during sleep.
+They could also have an ADH hormone imbalance (8).
+ADH slows down urine production overnight, and some kids just don’t produce enough of it yet.

 4. Water Before Bed Causes Bedwetting

-Limiting beverages, especially caffeinated ones, before bed can help with bedwetting.
-But drinking water doesn’t cause bedwetting.
-It’s perfectly normal — and safe — for your child to hydrate before bed and take sips of water through the night.
+Limiting beverages right before bed can help manage the volume, but drinking water doesn’t cause the condition.
+It is perfectly normal for a child to hydrate before bed and not wet the sheets.

 6. My Child Wets the Bed on Purpose

 Not true.
-A child wouldn’t wet the bed to annoy you or draw attention to themselves.
-It’s an accident, meaning it’s not within their control.
+A child would not wet the bed to annoy you or draw attention to themselves.
+It is an accident, meaning it is not within their control.

-Bedwetting is caused by a disruption between the bladder-to-brain message, genetics, medical issues, or your child’s development.
-It’s not a behavioral problem.
+Bedwetting is caused by a disruption between the bladder-to-brain message, genetics, medical issues, or development.
+It is almost never a behavioral problem.

 7. Punishment Will Stop Bedwetting